 This course prepares the student to specialize in the direct response, operations, and management of critical incidents.
 Emphasis is placed upon the theoretical and applied models to understand and manage disasters, terrorism, and school/work place violence.
 Upon completion, the student should be able to identify and discuss managerial techniques, legal issues, and response procedures to critical incidents.
-(F.Sp.)
+(F.)

-CJC 212 Ethics & Comm Relations 3 0 0 3 Prerequisite: None Corequisite: None

-This course covers ethical considerations and accepted standards applicable to criminal justice organizations and professionals.
-Topics include ethical systems; social change, values, and norms; cultural diversity; citizen involvement in criminal justice issues; and other related topics.
+CJC 212 Ethics & Comm Relations Corequisite: None Prerequisite: None This course covers ethical considerations and accepted standards include ethical systems; social change, values, and norms; cultural diversity; citizen involvement in criminal justice issues; and other related topics.
 Upon completion, students should be able to apply ethical considerations to the decision-making process in identifiable criminal justice situations.
 This course is also available through the Virtual Learning Community (VLC).
-(F, Sp.)
+(Sp.)